MRU-Earth-and-Enviromental-Science/Low-Cost-Sensors/README.md

 ### 5. Raspberry Pi Set-Up
 - Running any Linux Distro between 16.04 and 20.04 (This was developed on Ubuntu 20.04 Server, Raspberry Pi 3)
-- Require ROS Noetic (Base) to be installed
+- Requires ROS Noetic (Base) to be installed
 - Requires a C++ compiler
 - Requires [CMake](https://cmake.org/download/) > 3.0
 - Clone this repo on the Pi